Building effective engagement and benefits strategies for Millennials (Gen Y).

 This is the third part of our series on effective benefits strategies for a multi-generational workplace.
 There are four distinct generations in the U.S. labor force, from Baby Boomers to Gen Z. This blog focuses on benefits strategies for Millennials, including benefits preferences and engagement methods.

 Generation Y, more commonly referred to as Millennials, are a unique group of individuals.
-Born in the early 80s through the mid-90s, Millennials experienced rapid technological changes and grew up in an era of Microsoft and Apple, the 24-hour news cycle, and the rise of social media, such as Facebook and MySpace.
-They were also in their formative years during tragic cultural events like Columbine and September 11, and economic uncertainty with the Great Recession.
+Born in the early 80s through the mid-90s, Millennials experienced rapid technological changes and grew up in an era of Microsoft and Apple, the 24-hour news cycle, and the rise of social media.
+They were also in their formative years during tragic cultural events like Columbine and September 11.
+They and/or their parents may have experienced economic uncertainty with the Great Recession.
 They are a group unlike any other before them – particularly the Baby Boomers and Generation X.

 Learn more about the Millennial generation below.

 The Millennial Generation: A Profile

 Born between 1981 and 1996, they are the largest demographic in the workplace, just ahead of Generation X. They have also became the largest age group in the U.S., bypassing the Boomers (72.1 million vs. 71.6 million).
 Ranging in age from their early 20s into their late 30s, Millennials are makin an indelible mark on the job landscape.

 Millennials in the workplace are much more career mobile than their predecessors.
 Gallup has studied this demographic and has found that Millennials move from company to company for a potential variety of reasons, most notably lower engagement.
 This generation seeks lifetime employability rather than lifetime employment.
 This generation seeks lifetime employability rather than lifetime employment.